nycynik/RepoWalker/README.md

 # Install dependencies and pre-commit hooks
 python scripts/setup_dev.py

-# Run pre-commit on all files
+# Run pre-commit on all files manually (helpful when setting up initially)
 pre-commit run --all-files
 ```

 ## Pre-commit hooks

 This project uses pre-commit to maintain code quality.
+The hooks run automatically when you commit changes, ensuring that all code meets the project's quality standards.

+If a hook fails during a commit:
+1. The failed files will be modified by the hooks to meet the standards
+2. You'll need to add those changes and commit again

-The following hooks are installed:
+The following hooks are installed and run automatically before each commit:

 - trailing-whitespace: Trims trailing whitespace
 - end-of-file-fixer: Makes sure files end with a newline